CraftAcademyLabs/ca_course/ionic/the_logic.md

 Remember, try to write your own implementation rather than just copying the provided code.
 It's all about learning.
 When the course is over, you'll be on your own solving problems.

+**Once you are done, put that code aside.
+Even though it is the core of the application, we will not be using it for the next step - the back end.
+That part does not care about HOW we come up with the results, just THAT we do.
+The calculation will be used in our mobile app - not in the back-end.**